eclipse-theia/theia-website/src/docs/user_ai.md

 Model responses can reference resources on the internet, such as images or embedded pages.
 The Theia IDE does not load these automatically, because fetching them would contact the referenced server and could reveal that you opened the response, or expose your IP address, to a third party you did not choose to talk to.

 Instead of loading the resource, the chat shows a placeholder that tells you which URL would be contacted.
 If you trust the source, you can allow the content, and the chat then loads and displays it.
 This keeps you in control of every outgoing request that a response would otherwise trigger on your behalf.

+If you regularly trust content from certain hosts, you can pre-allow them permanently through the `ai-features.chat.allowedResourceUrls` preference, which takes a list of URL prefixes.
+Content whose URL starts with one of these prefixes is loaded right away, without asking for approval on every response.

 ### Warning Banner for Session Overrides